-All the feelings that overwhelm you when a loved one dies deserve your attention.
+All the feelings that overwhelm you when a loved one dies deserves your attention.
 They are important openings to greater awareness: about the relationship you shared, your own needs, the meaning of life.
 And they take time!!!
 They are also the steps to your recovery, for there is no way out but through.
 Only by letting yourself experience grief can you move beyond it.
 Beyond-not to your old way of being or what once was “normal”, but beyond to fully integrating loss into your life, to richer understanding, renewed purpose, and deeper spirituality.

 You don’t have to go through this time alone.
 As part of our Hospice family, please take advantage of the services we offer.
 I am also available by phone or appointment.

-Aug.
-8: “Lunch Bunch” at Mr. Lee’s at 12:00.
+August 10: “Lunch Bunch” at Mr. Lee’s at Noon.
 Lunch on your own.
 It is a time of food and fellowship with others who have suffered a loss.
-For information, call 740-432-7440.

-August 24: Breakfast Support Group @ Patty’s Place in Caldwell @ 9:00 am
+August 24: Breakfast Support Group at Patty’s Place in Belle Valley at 9:00 AM